GWASLab

 Harmonization

-- rsID assignment based on CHR, POS, and REF/ALT
+- rsID assignment based on CHR, POS, and REF/ALT (with sweep mode for large datasets)

 - CHR POS assignment based on rsID using a reference text file